Michael is a self-taught expert in human behavior. He enjoys writing and sharing his insights on the human condition.

-Do you think it's even possible for one to outsmart a polygraph device and the conductor?
+Do you think it's possible for one to outsmart a polygraph device and the conductor?
 In this article, you'll learn how a polygraph exam usually works, how these instruments monitor your physiological signs, and about the legalities around polygraph testing.
 If your case or your career is on the line, why not do the proper research on the matter?

 The most important aspect to keep in mind is that the polygraph test is not an exact science.
 It has been repeatedly proven that not only can one fool a polygraph, but with practice and control of one's self, it can be done again at will.
 Within this article, you learn everything you need to know to understand the polygraph and beat it on its own terms.

-How Do Polygraphs Work
+How Do Polygraphs Work?

-Also, it was used for companies hiring, up until 1988, when the federal Employee Polygraph Protection Act was passed, made it illegal to determine worthiness for employment based on any lie detectors.
+Also, it was used for companies hiring, up until 1988, when the federal Employee Polygraph Protection Act was passed, which made it illegal to determine worthiness for employment based on any lie detectors.
 According to this legislation, it is a crime for companies to: